sysflow-telemetry/sf-deployments/integrations/elk/README.md

 ![Kibana visualization of the events index](images/events.png?raw=true "Kibana visualization of the events index")

-## Stopping the demonstrator
+## Stop

-After running our demonstrator don't forget to stop it and release all resources consumed.
-You can stop the entire demonstrator by running
+After running the example scenario, don't forget to stop it.
+You can stop the entire stack by running:

 ```shell
 make stop